Generic Name: vismodegib

-Erivedge (vismodegib) capsule can result in embryo-fetal death or severe birth defects.
-Erivedge is embryotoxic and teratogenic in animals.
+Erivedge can cause embryo-fetal death or severe birth defects when administered to a pregnant woman.
+Erivedge is embryotoxic, fetotoxic, and teratogenic in animals.
 Teratogenic effects included severe midline defects, missing digits, and other irreversible malformations.

 Erivedge capsule is indicated for the treatment of adults with metastatic basal cell carcinoma, or with locally advanced basal cell carcinoma that has recurred following surgery or who are not candidates for surgery, and who are not candidates for radiation.

 Erivedge Dosage and Administration

 The recommended dose of Erivedge is 150 mg taken orally once daily until disease progression or until unacceptable toxicity [see Clinical Studies (14)].

 Erivedge may be taken with or without food.
 Swallow capsules whole.
 Do not open or crush capsules.